Fentanylreactor/CBN-Mod-List/Master list.md

 Adds a few starting location with a multitude of new cosmetics, enemies and professions.
 Also has some bionics and cosmetic parts for character generation.
 [Enemies][Melee Weapons][Armors][Cosmetics]

-[Otopack2](https://github.com/RoyalFox2140/Otopack-2-BN) A continuation of the original [Sound] pack for BN, maintained by RoyalFox.
+[Otopack2](https://github.com/RoyalFox2140/Otopack-2-BN) A continuation of the original [Sound] pack for BN, with support for Essence 2200.

-[Otopack v2](https://github.com/NarandBD/Otopack-BN-Mk-2) A continuation of the original [Sound] pack for BN, recently updated by NarandDB.
+[Otopack v2](https://github.com/NarandBD/Otopack-BN-Mk-2) A continuation of the original [Sound] pack with changes being made to the sounds.

 [Really Dark Skies](https://github.com/Zlorthishen/Really_Dark_Skies)
 An Xcom inspired mod that has dozens of enemies (split into 3 factions), new starting scenarios and professions.